szcompressor/DeepSZ/README.md

 - Note if you are using Python 3.7, please change "boost_python3" to "boost_python37" (line 57) of Makefile.config.

-- Note that our CUDA_ARCH in Makefile.config is for Frontera's NVIDIA RTX 5000 GPUs (working for Tesla V100 as well), please adapt CUDA_ARCH to your GPU and CUDA accordingly.
+- Note that our default CUDA_ARCH in Makefile.config is for Frontera's NVIDIA RTX 5000 GPUs (working for Tesla V100 as well), please adapt CUDA_ARCH to your GPU and CUDA accordingly.
 ```
 CUDA_ARCH := -gencode arch=compute_52,code=sm_52 \
                 -gencode arch=compute_60,code=sm_60 \